itsaryan1807/easy-converter/README.md

 # Easy-Converter

 **Easy-Converter** is a simple, fast, and user-friendly file format converter that allows users to seamlessly convert files between different formats.
-Currently, it supports converting documents from Word to PDF and PDF to Word, making document management effortless for users across multiple platforms.
+Currently, it supports converting documents from Word to PDF, PDF to Word, and images to PDF, making document management effortless for users across multiple platforms.

 ## 🚀 Features

 - ✅ Convert Word documents to PDF
 - ✅ Convert PDF files to Word documents
+- ✅ Convert Image files to PDF
 - ✅ Simple and intuitive interface
 - ✅ Fast and efficient processing